criteo/consul-templaterb/README.md

 It also allows displaying a very nice and hi-performance HTML5 UI for Consul, see [consul-ui](samples/consul-ui) for details.

+There is an article [docs/article-06_Template-based_discovery_with_consul-templaterb.md](docs/article-06_Template-based_discovery_with_consul-templaterb.md) summarizing why we developped this tool (also available on [medium](https://medium.com/criteo-labs/template-based-discovery-with-consul-templaterb-8ff88434c457)).

 ## Video introduction to consul-templaterb

 [![Introduction to Consul-templaterb](docs/images/consul-ui_001.png)](https://youtu.be/zLzrLGLLl4Q)